Hypothyroidism - A Chinese Medicine Approach

 Hypothyroid conditions including are commonly seen as a ‘mixed pattern’ of both deficiency and excess.
 Patients often present with a lack of Qi (energy) and Yang (internal fire) which can leave them depleted, fatigued, cold, and prone to weight gain.
 Deficiency is commonly caused by poor diet and long term stress which can prevent the internal organs from functioning optimally giving rise to other symptoms of excess.

 Excess symptoms may be seen as gallbladder issues (inability to digest fats or gallstones), oestrogen excess, painful periods, and weight gain with fatigue.
-These may be caused by a lack of internal warmth and digestive fire to aid the body in proper digestion, metabolism and fluid transformation which leaves the Qi, blood and fluids stagnant.
+These may be caused by a lack of internal warmth and digestive fire which fails to aid the body in digesting food to produce adequate nutrients.
+Low metabolism and poor fluid transformation are also common in this pattern leaving the body's Qi, blood and fluids stagnant.

 During a consultation and acupuncture session, the energetic functioning of all of the organs is assessed.
 Common symptoms of thyroid dysfunction relate to the liver, kidneys, heart and spleen from a Chinese medicine perspective.
 Acupuncture will be used to balance the internal organs and herbal medicine may also be used for various symptoms.